syncfusion-content/windowsforms-docs/WindowsForms/PDFViewer/Overview.md

 * Support for viewing and printing PDF files.
 * Support for various PDF objects such as text, lines, curves, color spaces, and JPEG images with DCTDecode, CCITTFaxDecode, and FlateDecode filters.
-* Support for exporting PDF pages as raster images.
+* Support for exporting PDF pages as raster images and meta files.

-Supported and non-supported elements of Essential PDF Viewer for Windows Forms, WPF and ASP.NET MVC are listed in the following table.
+Supported and non-supported elements of Essential PdfViewerControl for Windows Forms, WPF and ASP.NET MVC are listed in the following table.